 Why should I choose pavers over concrete?

 It is almost inevitable that concrete will crack at some point in time.
-The most common cause of cracking is when the base moves due to heavy loads or settlement.
-Another notable cause is the fact that concrete shrinks over time.
+Common causes of cracking are when the base moves due to heavy loads or settlement, and the fact that concrete tends to shrink over time.

 Concrete can also crack as a result of the expansion and contraction caused by freezing, thawing, and other changes in the weather.
 The reason contractors place joints in concrete pavements and floors is to encourage the concrete to crack in a neat, straight line at the joint.
 But this doesn’t always happen, and cracks can appear at random anywhere across the surface